Sebuliba-Adrian/EmployeeManager/README.md

-# A REST API BULIT WITH THE SLIM MICROFRAMEWORK
+# A SIMPLE REST API BULIT WITH THE SLIM MICROFRAMEWORK
 # EmployeeManager

+##It will help your to manage your company employees